jestjs/jest/docs/API.md

 ### `testURL` [string]
 (default: `about:blank`)

-This option sets the url for the jsdom environment.
+This option sets the URL for the jsdom environment.
 It is reflected in properties such as `location.href`.

 ### `timers` [string]
 (default: `real`)